-ATG was the last game that Ubik wrote.
-The game was fully completed, but unfortunatly at the time of completion, British Telecom who owned Firebird, decided that Firebird was not making enough money and closed it down.
+ATG was the last game that Ubik wrote on the C64.
+The game was fully completed, but unfortunately at the time of completion, British Telecom who owned Firebird, decided that Firebird was not making enough money and sold everything off to MicroProse.
 Therefore ATG remained unpublished.

-Ubik told C-Zone in an interview that Gary Liddon badgered him to dust the game down and tidy it up, which they did.
+Ubik told Commodore Zone in an interview that Gary Liddon badgered him to dust the game down and tidy it up, which they did.
 Removing bugs, glitches and tweaking the game, Ubik offered it to Codemasters, whom never replied.
 And so ATG gathered dust once more.

-There was talk of the game being converted to the Colour Gameboy, from Gary Liddon, but this never happened.
+There was talk of the game being converted to the Colour Gameboy, from Gary Liddon, but this would never materialize in the end.

 Contributions: Ubik, Dokk and Commodore Zone, Gary Liddon